Mechsoft-Limited/iniswap-document/hiring/become-a-chef/senior-qa-engineer.md

 ### Requirements:

-* Thorough understanding of how iniswap (Exchange, Farming, Info, Voting) works.
+* Thorough understanding of how Iniswap (Exchange, Farming, Info, Voting) works.
 * Experience in writing automated tests for dApp frontends.
 * Ability to create testing setup from zero.
 * Be able to work autonomously.